project-fifo/docs/jingles/networking.rst

 List
 ****

 *FiFo* manages all IP provisioning.
 It stores a pool of IP addresses for each network you create.
-Upon machine creation *FiFo* assigns IP addresses and returns the IP addresses to the pool when a machine is destroyed.
+Upon machine creation *FiFo* assigns IP addresses, when a machine is destroyed it returns the IP addresses to the pool.
 The address assignment works in conjunction with the security features built into *SmartOS* to ensure that only the IP address handed out can be used on the specific network you deploy on.
 This ensures a good neighbour policy; it prevents malicious users of machines from spoofing IP addresses and interfering with the traffic of other machines.

 .. image:: /_static/images/jingles/ipranges01.png

 The default network list view shows the networks that are currently configured and columns with information specific to each network:

 - **Name**: You can chose any name you like.
-- **Tag**: The network **Tag** must be a real network tag that aexists on at least one hypervosir/compute node.
+- **Tag**: The network **Tag** must be a real network tag that exists on at least one hypervisor/compute node.
 - **Network**: The network address of your network.
 - **Netmask**: The subnet mask of your network.
 - **Gateway**: The network gateway.